georgid/lakh_vocal_segments_dataset/README.md

 ## Folder structure
 - list_MSD_ids:  list of the songs in the dataset
 - scripts:  python scripts for loading data, more scripts are in the [similar repository](https://github.com/georgid/otmm_vocal_segments_dataset/tree/master/scripts)
+- data: audio files. excerpt.txt gives begining and ending timestamp of the 7-digital exceprt from the complete recording.
+Determined manually.

 ## Criteria for inclusion in the dataset: